Seven FIRs lodged against 12 officials in irrigation project

 The project on the river Wainganga, coming under VIDC's jurisdiction, involves construction of a dam and a network of water canals.
 Irregularities were found in Mokhaburdi, Osalamendha, Nerla (Paghora), Gosekhurdh Left Canal, Gosekhurdh Right Canal and Ghodajari canal segments, the official said.

 The irrigation project was approved in March 1983 at an estimated cost of Rs 372.22 crore and was expected to be completed by March 1990.
 However, it still remains incomplete.
-PTI CLS DC ARU RSY RSY.
+Meanwhile, the ACB has also filed seven more FIRs against contractors and officials in connection with the alleged irregularities in the Mahagaon irrigation project in the Amravati division..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)